nhrwtr/CSharpFileSchema/README.md

 https://github.com/nhrwtr/CSharpCommon

 ## Environments
-- NET libraries for .NET Standard 2.0
+- NET libraries for .NET 8
 This does not guarantee operation in all devices and situations.

 ## Lincense